nemonik/hands-on-DevOps/readme.md

 What's a microservice?

-- Microservices inidividually perform a single function (i.e., a single business capability or feature.)
+- Inidividually, microservices perform a single function (i.e., a single business capability or feature.)
 In our case, our application's single function is to return, "Hello world!\n"
 - Communicate with other services via well-defined APIs.
 - Can be written using different frameworks and programming languages.
 - Can be deployed independently or as a group.